 Take stock of what you have and make an effort to tidy up.
 In the words of Marie Kondo, if it doesn’t “spark joy,” it can go.
-When you make purchases, ditch the highly wasteful fast fashion industry and opt for ethical, slow fashion instead.
+When you make purchases, ditch the highly wasteful fast fashion industry and opt to support a more ethical and circular fashion economy.
 Explore your local community’s resell markets to search for used goods instead of brand new.
 New doesn’t always mean better.

 3. Stop Returning

 A Good Company doesn’t allow free returns.
 Can you guess why?
 Because 2.3 million tons of returned goods in the United States end up in landfills.
 The process inherently promotes consumerism and perpetuates disposable culture.